-The child’s reading capabilities may be below expectation based on their age.
+The child’s reading capabilities may be below expectations based on their age.
 Such children may also have issues understanding and processing what they hear.
 Another sign of a reading struggle is the inability to find the right words to answer a question and remember the order of things.
 In addition, you may notice that the child has trouble finding differences and similarities in words and letters.
 A child may also struggle to pronounce unfamiliar words or find it hard to spell some words.

 Not Ready to Read

-Sometimes children need the space to read and have not reached the maturity necessary to learn How-To-Read in a typical classroom full of many student paces.
+Sometimes children need the space to read and have not reached the maturity necessary to learn How-To-Read in a typical classroom full of many students paces.
 Unfortunately, the pace of most typical schools does not have the luxury to make room for children who need that extra time to become readers.
-Either way school curriculum moves forward, and children miss the opportunity to be exposed to proper reading skills.
+Either way, the school curriculum moves forward, and children miss the opportunity to be exposed to proper reading skills.
 One-on-One Support is the most ideal for students who need that extra time to learn at their own pace and become lifelong readers.

 by Sarah Katrina Maruani